Martijncvv/cryptocurrency_portfolio_project/README.md

 https://trends.google.com/trends/explore?q={coin}&geo=US

 ### External components
-- Bootstrap; layout functionaliteit voor dynamische indeling van de website
+- Bootstrap; layout functionality for dynamic layout of the website

 ### Similar websites
-CoinGecko.
+- CoinGecko.
   - A website that displays coin prices.
   - Displays current prices, total value and difference from purchase.

-Blockchair
+- Blockchair
   - A website that displays coin prices and block data.
   - Displays current coin price and total portfolio value.

 ### Hardest part
 I think the hardest part is getting and displaying price data due to inexperience.
 I have done an API exercise once but I do not know what difficulties I can run into.
 If I am unable to retrieve price data from the cryptocurrency market, I can choose to use data from the general stock market.